Climate: Security, Solutions and Finance (CSSF)

 Climate Impacts on Human Security, Climate Solutions and a Platform for Financing These Solutions on a Global Scale

-A. The above five-minute video is a quick introduction to the following topics:
+A. The above six-minute video is a quick introduction to the following topics:

 - Impacts of climate change on human security.